Bananas are REALLY popular for a reason and they are full of some really fun facts! They are also delicious, portable, sweet, and satisfying.

 Bananas have a ton of health benefits.
 This is partially due to their antioxidant content.
 One distinct antioxidant in bananas is called gallocatechin.
 This is highest in the peel.
 Yes, the peel is edible [R].

-Bananas have Green Tea Compounds
+Bananas Facts: They Have Green Tea Compounds

 Green tea gets a lot of health notoriety, while bananas don’t.
 I’m here to change that!